iscc/iscc-core/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For significant changes, please open an issue first to discuss your plans.
 Please make sure to update tests as appropriate.

 You may also want join our developer chat on Telegram at <https://t.me/iscc_dev>.